 Hike up Mount Sinai a few hours before dawn to see the spot where Moses–or at least Charlton Heston–received the Ten Commandments.
 Watching the mountains change color from rose to pink to fiery orange is awe-inspiring.
 Bring a jacket: the summit can be very cold, even in summer.
 Pass by St. Catherine’s Monastery on the way down.

-At last the coast gives way to a clear blue bay fringed by a golden crescent of sand with a bedouin tent set back near the foot of the mountains.
-If arrangements are made in advance, the bedouins will make you lunch, a typical meal consisting of grilled chicken, rice, tehina, and salad.
+At last, the coast gives way to a clear blue bay fringed by a golden crescent of sand with a Bedouin tent set back near the foot of the mountains.
+If arrangements are made in advance, the Bedouins will make your lunch, a typical meal consisting of grilled chicken, rice, tahini, and salad.